-Column/Field Description Inventory Items The following options enable you to filter inventory by inventory attributes.
+Column/Field Description Inventory Items The following options s enable you to filter inventory by inventory attributes.
 Inventory Name Enter the whole or partial inventory name by which to filter the inventory display.
 For example, if you enter apache in this field, Code Insight will find all inventory items that have the apache string in their names.
-Inventory Priority Select one or more of checkboxes (P1 , P2 , P3 , or P4) to search the inventory by inventory priority.
-For more information about inventory priority, see Inventory Priority in the "Using Code Insight" chapter.